 You may know Sho Spaeth as the editor who developed not one but three different recipes for homemade ramen noodles.
-Fun fact: He's just as happy to nerd out on the store-bought stuff, which is exactly what he'll be doing in this new instant-noodle column.
-Stay tuned for fresh installments each month!
+Fun fact: He's just as happy to nerd out on the store-bought stuff, and this story was originally published as part of a column about instant noodles.

 When I was a child I had a difficult relationship with the truth.